What Happens When You Don’t Bathe or Shower At All?

 However, digital thermometers are not as accurate as analog ones, so it is recommended to use an analog.
 True, they aren’t as fun, but I want accuracy, so I’m recommending analog.
 And if you are interested in teaching children how to read a thermometer, then analog is the way to go.
 (Like teaching them to read an analog clock!)

-I like this Floating Pool Thermometer one at Amazon because it is submersible and easy to read.
+I like this Floating Pool Thermometer from Kingsource at Amazon because it is submersible and easy to read.
+It’s also an Amazon choice pick.

 If you purchase this through the link, then I receive a small referral fee as an affiliate marketer.